jlewisbrewer/L5R-Name-Generator/README.md

 # L5R-Name-Generator

-Creates Japanese names based on Legend of the Five Rings roleplaying game.
+Randomly generates a number of Japanese names based on Legend of the Five Rings roleplaying game.

 ## Installation